rauc/rauc/docs/updating.rst

 Boot logic often can be implemented by a simple boot script.

 Some others have distinct redundancy boot interfaces with redundant state storage.
-These often provide more features then simply switching boot partitions and are less prone to errors when used.
+These often provide more features than simply switching boot partitions and are less prone to errors when used.
 The Barebox bootloader with its bootchooser framework is a good example for this.